 The strawberry towers use specially designed trays connected to an automated watering system.
 The rotation is critical for ease of harvest and mechanical pollination.

 The rotating towers for lettuce line production have been in use by Affinor both inside its greenhouses and outdoors since 2017.
-The first commercial pilot is planned for 2022.

 An improvement to the Agricultural Land Reserve (ALR) Use Regulation was announced February 19, 2022 as part of the StrongerBC Economic Plan that sets out to make British Columbia a global player in the agritech marketplace.